-A member must complete and turn-in a record book with a 70% completion standard or higher for each project they are enrolled in.

-- If a record book is not turned in, that member is NOT allowed to re-enroll in that project the following year. - In the case that a record book is submitted, but it does not meet the 70% score requirement, the member or family member can contact the Extension Office prior to re-enrollment and a conditional variance may be issued by the Extension Office to allow re-enrollment the following year.
+- A member must complete and turn in a record book with a 70% completion standard or higher for each project they are enrolled in. - If a record book is turned in after the above deadline(s), it will not be accepted for completion and that member is NOT allowed to re-enroll in that project the following year. - If a record book is not turned in, that member is NOT allowed to re-enroll in that project the following year. - In the case that a record book is submitted, but it does not meet the 70% score requirement, the member or family member can contact the Extension Office prior to re-enrollment and a conditional variance may be issued by the Extension Office to allow re-enrollment the following year.